kavat/nerve/README.md

 Internal scan, CVE search and Compliance profile in this moment support one host for time scan (in roadmap CIDR extension)

 # Features
-NERVE offers the following features:
+NERV&SPLOIT offers the following features:
 * Dashboard (With a Login interface)
 * Check external services status (CVE and Compliance Profile services)
 * REST API (Scheduling assessments, Obtaining results, etc)